-Herpes Zoster (Shingles) (OLD VERSION)
+Herpes Zoster (Shingles)

 Activation of the dormant varicella-zoster virus is responsible for an outbreak of herpes zoster (shingles).
 Assessment of a patient with shingles will reveal a vesicular, erythematous maculopapular rash that is unilateral and linear in distribution.
 Distribution of the shingles rash typically occurs along a single dermatome plane on the patient's trunk, face, and/or lower back/sacral area.
 Keep in mind, the vesicles are contagious.
 Postherpetic neuralgia may develop after an acute infection with herpes zoster (shingles).
 In an effort to prevent the development of postherpetic neuralgia, patients may be given antiviral medications such as acyclovir, famciclovir, or valacyclovir.
 If postherpetic neuralgia does occur, patients can be treated with gabapentin (Neurontin).
 Patients may also report pruritus, or itching, during the shingles outbreak.
 When extreme pruritus occurs after the infection has resolved, it is referred to as postherpetic itch.
-This condition can be treated with older age, it is recommended that individuals aged 50 and older receive a vaccine called Zostavax, which is administered to prevent an outbreak of shingles.
+This condition can be treated with a topical anesthetic.
+Because the incidence of herpes zoster (shingles) is increased with older age, it is recommended that individuals aged 50 and older receive a killed recombinant vaccine sold under the name Shingrix.